lambdaclass/lambdaworks_stark_platinum/docs/src/starks/execution_trace.md

 To fix this, holes in the memory cells are filled, just like the ones of the RC.
 Dummy memory accesses
 #### Dummy memory accesses

-As explained in section 9.8 of the Cairo paper, we need to prove that memory used extends the public memory.
-This public memory contains the bytecode that was executed, outputs, and other data.
+As part of proving the execution of a Cairo program, we need to prove that memory used by the program extends the public memory.
+This is important since public memory contains for example the bytecode that was executed and the outputs.

-The first is critical for the verifier to not only know that something was executed correctly but to know what was executed.
+The bytecode is something critical for the verifier to not only know that something was executed correctly but to know what was executed.

-To make this check, we need to add dummy accesses on the memory cells with address 0 and value 0, which helps us prove it was used by changing the final value of the constraints that ensure that the memory is continuous and read-only.
+To do this, we the permutation check, which that proves the memory is continuous and single-valued

+To do this, the permutation check of the memory is modified.

+Initially, we had $ M $, $ V $ and $ M' $, $ V' $ pairs of memory addresses and values, where $ M $ and $ V $ are the values as used and without order, and $ M' $, $ V' $ the pairs ordered by address.

+For the public memory, we will add it directly to $ M' $, $ V' $.
+We also need to add dummy accesses to the pairs $ M $ $ V $.
+These dummy accesses are just pairs of $(M, V) = (0,0)$.

+This change makes the statement that $ (M', V') $ is a permutation of $ (M, V) $, which means that they are the same values in a different order, no longer true.
+This means that the two cumulative products used to check the statement are no longer equal, and their division

+Luckily, we can know the new expected value on the verifier, since we have access to the public memory.
+Even more, it's this fact that enables the verifier to check the memory is an extension of the public memory.

+The math is quite straightforward.
+When the memory was the same, we expected a final value $ p_{n-1} = 1 $.
+This came from two cumulative products that should equal, one from the unordered pairs, and one from the ordered ones.

+Now, adding zeros to one side and the real values to the other unbalances the cumulative products, so the verifier will need to balance it by dividing $ p_{n-1} $ by the extra factors that appeared with the addition of the public memory.
+Doing so will make the final value $ 1 $ again.

+Since they only depend on the public memory, the verifier has enough data to recalculate them and use them.
+Even more, if the prover lies, the equality that the verifier is expecting won't hold.

+In reality, instead of dividing and expecting the result to equal to $ 1 $, we can just check the equality against the new expected value, and avoid doing that inversion.

+All of this is explained in section 9.8 of the Cairo paper.
 #### Trace extension / Padding

 The last step is padding the trace to a power of two for efficiency.
 We may also need to pad the trace if for some reason some unbalance is given by the layout.